Coronga Peak Regeneration Project

 Project Information:

-Coronga Peak Regeneration Project is a Human-Induced Regeneration project located at Coronga Peak station, near Byrock and approximately 82km southeast of Bourke in western New South Wales.
-It was registered in August 2015 and covers 28,748.85 ha.
+Coronga Peak Regeneration Project is a Human-Induced Regeneration (HIR) project located at Coronga Peak Station, approximately 15km from Byrock and 110km south of the major town of Bourke in Outback New South Wales.
+It was registered in August 2015 and covers an expansive 28,748.85 hectares.